-UPDATE 1-Chipmaker TowerJazz sees core business growing in 2019
+UPDATE 2-Israeli chipmaker TowerJazz expects core business growth, shares rise

 “There is more of a closer inventory control...Nobody wants to be caught holding inventory that could become stale and obsolete,” Ellwanger added.

-TowerJazz’s shares were up 2.8 percent in afternoon trading in Tel Aviv.
-(Reporting by Steven Scheer; Editing by Tova Cohen and Kirsten Donovan)
+TowerJazz’s shares were up 9 percent by 1516 GMT in New York.
+They are up 13 percent so far this year, lagging the Philadelphia SE Semiconductor index’s 17 percent rise, after a 57 percent drop in 2018.
+(Reporting by Steven Scheer; Editing by Tova Cohen, Kirsten Donovan and Alexander Smith)